 HPC Hamburg Port Consulting is an internationally renowned consulting firm with long-standing experience in the global port, transport and logistics sector.
 Ever since, HPC has been providing leading-edge professional expertise with a clear operations/owner’s perspective.

-In more than 40 years, we have delivered more than 1.400 projects across 120 countries along the full project development cycle making us inimitably knowledgeable with regard to ports, intermodal terminals and airports.
+In more than 40 years, we have delivered approx. 1,600 projects across 120 countries along the full project development cycle making us inimitably knowledgeable with regard to ports, intermodal terminals and airports.

 Our Purpose - Your Benefit